Avantol13/EWBVTT/README.md

 ## Milestone 1: Grid and Simple Blocks

-* Draggable grid and movable entities that snap to grid
+- [x] Draggable grid and movable entities that snap to grid
-* Entities expose attributes used for drawing on canvas
+- [x] Entities expose attributes used for drawing on canvas (color, location, etc.)
-* Can CRUD entity attributes
-    * Rudimentary dialog box with editable fields
+- [x] Can CRUD entity attributes (dialog box with editable fields)
-* Can Create/Delete entire entities
+- [x] Can Create/Delete entire entities
-* Simple navbar
+- [x] Simple navbar
-* Any entity update (movement/attribute change) reflected on all clients
+- [x] Any entity update (movement/attribute change) reflected on all clients using websockets
-    * using websockets

 ## Milestone 2: Map Mode